WimpyLigteBottel/BasicUssdLikeService/README.md

 This is basic ussd like service to simulate how the flow would work

+#Why does this project seem incomplete?
+The idea of this is just give basic idea of how ussd system would flow.

+#Why so many comments in the code?
+Ideally I would not leave this comments in the code if this were to go to production.
+The reason why I left them is to communicate certain things I thought about.
+Or where changes should be implemented.

 #How to run the project
 You will need the following programs install on your system.